AmiraHisham19/PortofolioProjects/README.md

-# PortofolioProjects
-COVID-19 Data Exploration and Analysis (SQL Server)
+# COVID-19 Data Exploration and Analysis (SQL Server)

 Developed a comprehensive data analysis project using real-world COVID-19 global datasets.
 The project involved writing complex SQL queries to:
 - Analyze case trends, death rates, and infection percentages by location and date